IBM Virtual Private Cloud#

 Choose an operating system image for VSI#

 Any Virtual Service Instance (VSI) need to define the instance’s operating system and version.
-Lithops support both standard operting system choices provided by the VPC or using pre-defined custom images that already contains all dependencies required by Lithops.
+Lithops support both standard Ubuntu operting system choices provided by the VPC and using pre-defined custom images that already contains all dependencies required by Lithops.

 • Option 1: Lithops is compatible with any Ubuntu 22.04 image provided in IBM Cloud.
 In this case, no further action is required and you can continue to the next step.
 Lithops will install all required dependencies in the VSI by itself.
 Notice this can consume about 3 min to complete all installations.

-• Option 2: Alternatively, you can use a pre-built custom image that will greatly improve VSI creation time for Lithops jobs.
+• Option 2: Alternatively, you can use a pre-built custom image (based on Ubuntu) that will greatly improve VSI creation time for Lithops jobs.
 To benefit from this approach, navigate to runtime/ibm_vpc, and follow the instructions.

-In this mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete VMs when the job is completed.
+In the create mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete the VMs when the job is completed.
+Alternatively, you can set the reuse mode to keep running the started worker VMs, and reuse them for further executions.
+In the reuse mode, Lithops checks all the available worker VMs and start new workers only if necessary.

 Lithops configuration for the create and reuse mode#